-Rate law is defined as the law which is used for studying the relationship between the rate of reaction and the concentration of the reactants.
+The rate law is defined as the law which is used for studying the relationship between the rate of reaction and the concentration of the reactants.
+The rate law (also known as the rate equation) for a chemical reaction is an expression that provides a relationship between the rate of the reaction and the concentrations of the reactants participating in it.

 Following are the ways to determine the rate law: